Veilfire/Veilfire-Chat/README.md

 - MongoDB for conversation, scratchpad, and log storage
 - OpenRouter (OpenAI-compatible) for model access
 - `tiktoken` for accurate server-side token counting
+- MCP client foundation using the Model Context Protocol (MCP) SDK for connecting to external tools via stdio

 ## Features